Learn about gridlines in PowerPoint 2010 for Windows. Also, learn how you can view and hide them.

 Product/Version: PowerPoint 2010 for Windows

-OS: Windows XP and higher
+OS: Microsoft Windows XP and higher

 Along with rulers and guides, gridlines let you position and snap slide objects in place so that you can easily line a set of slide objects uniformly.
-Gridlines are intersecting parallel and vertical dotted lines displayed on the slide forming almost a dotted graph-like mesh, as shown in Figure 1.
+Gridlines are intersecting parallel and vertical dotted lines displayed on the slide forming almost a dotted graph-like mesh, as shown in Figure 1, below.

 Figure 1: Gridlines on a slide

 By default, these gridlines are not be visible at all.
 However, it is helpful to make them visible while working with complicated slide arrangements.
-In this tutorial, you will learn how to show or hide these gridlines in PowerPoint 2010:

 Gridlines in PowerPoint 2016 for Windows